vbugaevskii/data-engineering-zoomcamp-cohort2023/cohorts/2023/week_6_stream_processing/pyspark/README.md

 ### Solution

-I had to forcely update at namenode and datanodes machines of DataProc.
+I had to forcely update jars at namenode and datanodes machines of DataProc:

 ```
 # connect to vm